Chemicals

 Some toys or jewellery that are made outside of North America, may have lead in them.
 Check labels.
 If you are not sure about whether the product has lead or not, don’t buy or use it.

+Some forms of mercury can be harmful at high levels.
 A person with a high level of mercury can also have trouble becoming pregnant or staying pregnant.

 Learn more about how to reduce your exposure to mercury in fish or shellfish.